-Great numbers of birds of many varieties have discovered that Crater Lake National Park is a sanctuary for them.
-There are more than 110 varieties in the park.
+Great numbers of birds of many species have discovered that Crater Lake National Park is a sanctuary for them.
+There are more than 112 species in the park.

 The Eagle Crags have furnished nesting places for the golden eagle and the southern bald eagle; Llao Rock is the home of falcons.
 Ospreys have been seen, and the dusky horned owl forages nightly.
 California gulls visit the park and Farallon cormorants are known to have nested and raised their young on the lake.
-There are ravens and half a dozen varieties of hawks.
-Canvasback and golden-eye ducks may be seen, and the Sierra grouse inhabits the timber lands.
+There are ravens and half a dozen species of hawks.
+The Sierra grouse inhabits the timber lands.
 Clark's crow and crested jays and gray jays make their presence known on the trails and around the campgrounds.

-Smaller birds frequently seen are the mountain bluebird, Townsend solitaire, Sierra junco, pine siskin, Sierra creeper, red breasted nuthatch, mountain chickadee, and western evening grosbeak.
+Smaller birds frequently seen are the mountain bluebird, Townsend's solitaire, Sierra junco, pine siskin, Sierra creeper, red breasted nuthatch, mountain chickadee, and western evening grosbeak.
 There are golden and ruby-crowned kinglets, robins, wrens, wood and green-tailed towhees, purple and rosy finches, chipping and other sparrows, two varieties of thrushes, and five varieties of warblers.
 Occasionally a humming bird is seen.